kaspar-p/types-of-ants/docs/developer-guide.md

 - `ant-building-projects`: The build servers, for eventual CI/CD deployments.
   Making changes currently involves _taking down_ the process and then rebooting it, or at least restarting the daemon that starts that process.
-This is fine for a web server that likely has many hosts running the same binary, but for something like a database not that fine.
-This would likely be a web server listening on a host, and would checkout, build, and store build artifacts.
+This is fine for a webserver that likely has many hosts running the same binary, but for something like a database not that fine.
+This would likely be a webserver listening on a host, and would checkout, build, and store build artifacts.
   Those artifacts would be stored until the next time a deployment is needed.
 - `ant-owning-artifacts`: IDK.
 Probably the same as the previous one, but